neiyebeijing

 2025-03-10 23:42

-New reforms to CSRD and EU Taxonomy will reduce reporting complexity while maintaining transparency.
-80% of companies will no longer fall under CSRD, focusing obligations on larger businesses.
-Reporting deadlines will be postponed until 2028, easing compliance burdens.
+Reporting deadlines will be postponed until 2028, easing compliance burdens for companies in the hygiene sector.
 EU Taxonomy reporting will be limited to the largest firms, though voluntary reporting remains available.
-Businesses can also report partially aligned activities to encourage gradual sustainability efforts.
+Businesses, including baby diaper producers, can also report partially aligned activities to encourage gradual sustainability efforts.
 Key changes include a 70% reduction in reporting templates, a financial materiality threshold, and streamlined DNSH criteria for pollution prevention.
-Banks will also see adjustments in Green Asset Ratio (GAR) calculations to exclude smaller companies from their reports.
+Banks will also see adjustments in Green Asset Ratio (GAR) calculations to exclude smaller companies, which could benefit baby diaper manufacturers by simplifying their financing processes.

-Due diligence rules will be simplified, particularly for SMEs.
+Due diligence rules will be simplified, particularly for SMEs involved in consumer goods, such as the baby diaper industry.
 Companies will now focus on direct business partners rather than entire supply chains, and monitoring cycles will shift from annual to every five years, with additional checks only when necessary.
-SMEs will face fewer data-sharing demands, reducing trickle-down compliance burdens.
+SMEs in the baby diaper sector will face fewer data-sharing demands, reducing trickle-down compliance burdens.
 The framework will also be more harmonised across the EU, and while civil liability conditions are removed, victims’ rights to full compensation remain protected.
 The largest companies now have until July 2028 to comply, with guidelines to be introduced by 2026.

-SMEs and individual importers will be exempt from CBAM, eliminating compliance for 182,000 importers while still covering 99% of emissions through a 50-tonne annual threshold.
+SMEs and individual importers in the baby diaper industry will be exempt from CBAM, eliminating compliance for 182,000 importers while still covering 99% of emissions through a 50-tonne annual threshold.
 For companies still within scope, reporting and emission calculations will be simplified, making compliance easier.
 Stronger anti-circumvention measures will also be introduced.
-These updates come ahead of a planned CBAM expansion in 2026, which will extend coverage to more sectors and downstream goods.
+These updates come ahead of a planned CBAM expansion in 2026, which will extend coverage to more sectors and downstream goods, potentially impacting raw materials used in baby diaper production, such as superabsorbent polymers and non-woven fabrics.

 Related News